Feliciaratau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script that lists environment variables 5-local_variables creates a scriot that lists all local variables and environment variables and functions
+creates a script that lists environment variables 5-local_variables creates a scriot that lists all local variables and environment variables and functions 6-create_local_variable creates a script that creates a new local variable